fish-shell/fish-shell/sphinx_doc_src/tutorial.rst

     My current directory is $PWD

-Unlike other shells, ``fish`` has no dedicated syntax for setting variables.
+Unlike other shells, ``fish`` has no dedicated `VARIABLE=VALUE` syntax for setting variables.
 Instead it has an ordinary command: ``set``, which takes a variable name, and then its value.